RyanStronge/CameraWeb/RemoteCam/PiZero/README.txt

-These two folders should be placed on the Pi Zero at ~/
+The folders 'Downloads' and 'gpDownloads' should be placed on the Pi Zero at ~/ The items inside the folder 'dl' should be placed on the Pi Zero at /boot